 Well then, it’s time for your Trick!

-Put a couple tablespoons of cinnamon in a pot of simmering water on the stove for a wonderful warm and chemical-free way of scenting your home.
+Put a couple of tablespoons of cinnamon in a pot of simmering water on the stove for a wonderfully warm and chemical-free way of scenting your home.

 And your Tip